filipecabaco/opentelemetry_setup/Readme.md

-# Setup Tempo and Elixir to have tracing locally
+# Setup Jaeger and Elixir to have tracing locally

 Based on the presentation from https://github.com/kamilkowalski/opentelemetry-demo